ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 “When I was talking to you the other night about your mom, your words were saying one thing but your eyes were saying another.
 You’re losing someone you love and you’re looking for a replacement.
 When your mom dies, who do you have?
 You’re losing love."

 “I guess, but it isn’t because my mom is dying.
-That desire has always been there.
 It’s just a little bit louder this year.”

-“Dude, your decibel level is as loud as mine lately.”
+“Your decibel level is as loud as mine lately.”
 She is the loudest person I know.
 When she laughs in the midwest, I can almost hear it in the Pacific Northwest.
 She told me once she laughed so loud Andrew Bird looked up from what he was doing.

 “Maybe it’s loud because I feel like I’m getting close.”